NardelliM/MCI/README.md

 -'scl' is the number of scales studied (usually 20),

-the following example performs the MCI analysis (with default parameters) and plots the results:
+the following example performs the MCI analysis (with default ranges of short and long scales) and plots the results:

 [Lambda,mci_sh,mci_lo]=MCI(X,m,0.15,2,tau,20);